Knowledge-Graph-Hub/kg-microbe/README.md

 KG-Microbe
 =========================================================================================
-KG hub tool to produce a knowledge graph for microbial traits and species
+KG hub tool to produce a knowledge graphs for microbial traits.

 Documentation
 ----------------------------------------------